ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 1. Find absolute address of the variable with Cheat Engine memory scanner.
 2. Compare discovered absolute address with base addresses and lengths of process's segments.
 It allows to deduce a segment which contains the variable.

-This is an algorithm of searching the variable's address with Cheat Engine application:
+This is an algorithm of searching the variable's address with Cheat Engine scanner:

-1. Launch 64-bit version of the Cheat Engine application.
+1. Launch 64-bit version of the Cheat Engine scanner.
 2. Select "Open Process" item of the "File" menu.
 You will see a dialog with list of launched applications at the moment:

 ![Cheat Engine Process List](cheatengine-process-list.png)